How do you write a Maid of Honor speech if you don’t know the groom?

 “I asked Lee to share her favourite story about Morgan, and while she spoke about him, her face lit up, and she couldn’t stop smiling.
 I’ve never seen her so head over heels for someone before, and seeing the way she instantly brightens when she talks about Morgan is one of the many reasons I know he’s the perfect match for her…”

-Maid of Honour Speech if You Don’t Know the Groom Template
+Maid of Honor Speech if You Don’t Know the Groom Template

 As you start writing your speech, a template can help make the process less daunting.
 Below I’ll share an easy wedding speech template!